Lisik: Origin Point

 Lisik: Origin Point is a 2025 Philippine independent apocalyptic horror thriller film directed and screenplay by John Renz Cahilig.
 It stars Nika De Guzman, Grace Rosas Tayo, Jeremiah Allera, Rosemarie Smith and produced by Dominic Orjalo.
-The film is about senior high school students who encounter a mysterious infection in their school and it transform students into flesh-eating monsters.
+The film is about senior high school students who encounter a mysterious infection in their school and it transforms students into flesh-eating monsters.

 Plot

 In a quiet coastal town in the Philippines, senior high school student Kara (Grace Rosas Tayo) is grappling with the recent suicide of her younger brother, who was relentlessly bullied by classmates.
 Her best friend, Elisha (Nika De Guzman), is consumed by anger and seeks vengeance against the bullies, led by the arrogant and manipulative Max (Jeremiah Allera).

 As the school year progresses, a mysterious infection begins to spread within the school, turning students into flesh-eating monsters known as “Lisik”.
 These creatures are not your typical zombies, the infection seems to amplify the evil within individuals, creating truly terrifying beings.

 The outbreak is traced back to a secret experiment conducted by the school's science teacher, Dr. Espino (Rosemarie Smith), who aimed to enhance human abilities but inadvertently unleashed a deadly virus.
 As chaos ensues, Elisha uncovers the truth behind the experiments and hunts down the bullies, exacting her revenge in a series of gruesome encounters.
 However, she too succumbs to the infection, her eyes glowing blue as she transforms into a Lisik.

 In a final act of humanity, Elisha urges Kara to escape with crucial documents that could expose the sinister experiments.
 Kara sacrifices herself to save a young boy, ensuring the evidence reaches the authorities.
 Elisha, now the last survivor, is found by her policeman brother, her eyes still glowing, hinting at a lingering consciousness despite her transformation.